Panj Pyare: Establishment

 Guru Gobind Rai was 33 years old when he had divine inspiration to actuate his designs and make an undying legacy.
 Every year at the time of Baisakhi (springtime), thousands of devotees would come to Anandpur to pay their obeisance and seek the Guru's blessings.
 In early 1699, months before Baisakhi Day, Guru Gobind Rai sent special edicts to congregants far and wide that year the Baisakhi was going to be a unique affair.
 He asked them not to cut any of their hair—to come with unshorn hair under their turbans and chunis, and for the men to come with full beards.

 On Baisakhi Day, March 30, 1699, hundreds of thousands of people gathered around his divine temporal seat at Anandpur Sahib.
 The Guru addressed the congregants with a most stirring oration on his divine mission of restoring their faith and preserving the Sikh religion.
 After his inspirational discourse, he flashed his unsheathed sword and said that every great deed was preceded by equally great sacrifice: He demanded one head for oblation.
 "I need a head", he declared.
 After some trepidation one person offered himself.
 The Guru took him inside a tent.
 A little later he reappeared with his sword dripping with blood, and asked for another head.
 One by one, four more earnest devotees offered their heads.
 Every time the Guru took a person inside the tent, he came out with a bloodied sword in his hand.

 Thinking their Guru to have gone berserk, the congregants started to disperse.
-Then the Guru emerged with all five men dressed in orange suits with a blue bib.
-(These are the colors of Sikhism).
+Then the Guru emerged with all five men dressed in saffron attire (bana) with a blue turban.
 He baptized the five in a new and unique ceremony called pahul, what Sikhs today know as the baptism ceremony called Amrit.
 Then the Guru asked those five baptized Sikhs to baptize him as well.
 This is how he became known as Guru Chela both teacher and student.
 He then proclaimed that the Panj Pyare—the Five Beloved Ones—would be the embodiment of the Guru himself: "Where there are Panj Pyare, there am I. When the Five meet, they are the holiest of the holy."

 He said whenever and wherever five baptized (Amritdhari) Sikhs come together, the Guru would be present.
 All those who receive Amrit from five baptized Sikhs will be infused with the spirit of courage and strength to sacrifice.
 Thus with these principles he established Khalsa Panth, the Order of the Pure Ones.